proudhAteR/Schedule_Maker/README.md

 ## ⚙️ How It Works

+### ⚠️ Note: You may need to double-check your calendar entries, since the NLP algorithm could still be improved.

 Schedule_Maker understands input in a simple, natural format:
 ```
 [Event Name] in [Location] from [Start Time] to [End Time] every [Day] with [Extra]
 ```